abdulhamid-the-ottoman/myexocortex/Procedures as Black-Box Abstractions.md

 # Procedures as Black-Box Abstractions

 > [!INFO] The Gist
-> A user should not need to know hot the procedure is implemented in order to use it
+> A user should not need to know how the procedure is implemented in order to use it

 - Each procedure in a program should accomplish an identifiable task that can be used as a module in defining other procedures.
 - When we use a procedure as a  *"black box"*, **we are concerned with what it is doing but not how it is doing.**